Skip to main content

 The direct debit mandate connector doesn’t require the Flexcube URLs defined in the common parameters section of values.yaml.

-The following example shows a sample ddmandate-payment-v0.values.yaml file:
+The following table lists the available parameters: The following example shows a sample ddmandate-payment-v0.values.yaml file:

 Place the ddmandate-payment-v0.values.yaml file in the following path: